ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

     Choose custom region (list of regions available at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
 ```

-Note: AWS accounts have a limit of 5 Elastics IPs per region.
-If you need to create more than 5
-cloud servers, you will need to use multiple AWS regions.

 The command will then ask which Avalanche Go version you would like to install in the cloud server.
 You can choose `default` (which will install the latest version) or you can enter the name of a
 Subnet created with CLI that you plan to be validated by this node (we will get the latest version
 that is compatible with the deployed Subnet's RPC version).

-Once the command has successfully completed, Avalanche-CLI outputs the cloud server node ID as well
+Once the command has successfully completed, Avalanche-CLI outputs all the created cloud server
-as the public IP that the node can be reached at.
+node IDs as well as the public IP that each node can be reached at.

-Avalanche-CLI also outputs the command that you can use to ssh into the cloud server node.
+Avalanche-CLI also outputs the command that you can use to ssh into each cloud server node.

 By the end of successful run of `create` command, Avalanche-CLI would have: